ckonig/codechallenge/README.md

 - [OK] Look into logging solution(s)
 - [OK] Make mailers reusable by extracting the sample data and making it parametrized
 - [OK] Implement AggregateMailer wrapping the common interface for the two mailers
-- Make Aggregatemailer do the retry & fallback parts & logging
-- [...]
-Find out how to deal best with domain/view/persistence models (e.g. mail class holding all mail attributes), think about automatic controller input validation
+- [OK] Find out how to deal best with request models (e.g. mail class holding all mail attributes), and automatic controller input validation
-- Design & implement a basic, stubbed external interfaces (web&cli) for email service
+- [OK] Design & implement a basic, stubbed external interfaces (web&cli) for email service
-- Connect controller & mailer directly.
+- [OK] Connect controller & mailer directly.
 Manually test the synchronous mail app from both interfaces.
+- Make AggregateMailer do the retry & fallback parts
 - Add database, generate IDs for mails.
 Allow checking email status by ID via web interface.
 - Look at the listener tech that is already built in to laravel app, what can it do for us?
 - Look into vertical scaling of background worker with regards to queue consumption, transaction safety.